Food Act registration changes 2019

 All new food businesses must register as soon as they start trading.
-Before you register, use our online tool, Where Do I Fit? to find out what rules you need to follow.
+Before you register, use our online tool, My food rules to find out what rules you need to follow.

 How to register a business under the Food Act